questdb/time-series-streaming-analytics-template/README.md

     - port 8812 is the Postgres-wire protocol.
 You can connect using any postgresql driver with the user: `admin` and password `quest`
     - port 9003 is for healtcheck `http://localhost:9003` and metrics `http://localhost:9003/metrics`
     - connects to: it doesn't initiate any connections, but it gets incoming connections from `kafka-conect`, `jupyter-notebook`, and `telegraf`
+- grafana:
-- grafana: It will mount two volumes, pointing at the subfolders of `./dashboard/grafana/home_dir/`.
-These are used for storing the pre-provisioned credentials, connections, and dashboards, and for any new dashboards you create/
+    - volumes: It mounts two volumes, pointing at the subfolders of `./dashboard/grafana/home_dir/`.
+These are used for storing the pre-provisioned credentials, connections, and dashboards, and for any new dashboards you create.
     - port 3000 is the Grafana UI.  `http://localhost:3000`.
 User is `admin` and password `quest`
     - connects to: `questdb:8812` for getting the data to display
+- jupyter-notebook:
-- jupyter-notebook: it mounts a volume using the `./notebooks` folder.
+    - volumes: it mounts a volume using the `./notebooks` folder.
 It contains the pre-provisioned notebooks and any new notebooks you create.
     - port 8888: web interface for the Jupyter Notebook environment `http://localhost:8888`
     - connects to: The pre-provisioned scripts will connect to `questdb:8812`, `questdb:9009`, and `broker:29092`
+- telegraf:
-- telegraf: it mounts a read only volume using the local folder `./monitoring/telegraf/`.
+    - volumes: it mounts a read only volume using the local folder `./monitoring/telegraf/`.
 This contains the configuration for metrics collection from Apache Kafka and QuestDB.
     - ports: No ports are opened for telegraf
-    - connects to: It will connect to `broker:8778`, `questdb:9003`, and `questdb:9009`
+    - connects to: It will connect to `broker:8778`, `questdb:9003`, and it will write metrics into questdb via `questdb:9009`

 ## Stopping all the components